Solchararat/botanicatch/CONTRIBUTING.md

 This file serves as a centralized location for collaboration guidelines and standards.
 Contributors should review and follow the specified guidelines to ensure a smooth collaborative process.
 The following guidelines illustrate variable and class naming rules as well as details about the directory structure.

+## Flutter Version
+Ensure that you are using a Flutter version >= Flutter 3.27.0.
+Preferably, it is equal to 3.27.0 since newer Flutter versions can introduce breaking changes.

 ## Naming Conventions 🔠

 ### Variable Names